pnp/custom-learning-office-365/README.md

 # Microsoft 365 learning pathways

 ## Important Update for Microsoft 365 Learning Pathways

-We have some exciting news! **Starting December 1, 2025 Microsoft 365 Learning Pathways will be 100% community supported**.
+We have some exciting news! **Microsoft 365 Learning Pathways will be 100% community supported**.
 Our goal is to be able to better serve content to you our users.
 To see what this means for you and your organization check out the official [Driving Adoption](https://aka.ms/M365LPUpdate) as well as the [M365 Community Announcement](CommunitySupported.md).

 ## What is Microsoft 365 Learning Pathways

-Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
+Microsoft 365 learning pathways is a, digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides:

-- Comprehensive end user training content: product and scenario-based training, in video and article format
+- Comprehensive end user training content: Product and scenario-based training, in video and article format
-- Easily customizable: Hide and show content to align with how you have set up Office 365 in your environment
+- Easy customization: Hide and show content to align with how you have set up Office 365 in your environment
-- Create your own training playlists: Add your own custom training content and playlists to feature your organization-specific scenarios
+- Ability to create your own training playlists: Add your own custom training content and playlists to feature your organization-specific scenarios
-- Always up-to-date content: As Office 365 changes, the Microsoft 365 learning pathways content will be updated.
+- Up-to-date content: As Office 365 changes, the Microsoft 365 learning pathways content will be updated.
 Content updates will be made and communicated to customers on a monthly basis

 ## Prerequisites

 For a list of prerequisites and installation instructions see [Overview of multilingual support for learning pathways](https://github.com/pnp/custom-learning-office-365/tree/main/installation)

->Note: if you are upgrading from V3 to V4 please review the [instructions](./installation/UpdateV3-V4.md) prior to doing the upgrade as these instructions will provide valuable instructions on enabling multilingual support.

 ## Current Release & Installation

 Stable Version: ![drop](https://img.shields.io/badge/drop-5.0-green.svg)

+Version 5 has been released with added accessibility and technology updates.

+Note: Support for versions 1-3 has expired as of January 1, 2026.
+Support for version 4 will expire on December 31, 2026.

 ### Standard installation

-Version 5 has been released with added accessibility and technology updates.
+Version 5 has added accessibility and technology updates.
 Included in the V5 release we have added a custom analytics webhook.

 - For [webhook configuration instructions](installation/ConfigureAnalyticsWebHook.md).
 - For for new installations see the [Installation Instructions](./installation/README.md).
 - For upgrade instructions on an existing Microsoft 365 Learning Pathways site follow the [V4 to V5 Upgrade instructions](./installation/UpdateV4-V5.md).